UPDATE: We’re having to cancel our regular parties – but don’t despair, we will mail the materials to you!

 First and foremost, we hope you are taking care of yourself and that you and yours are doing well during our world health emergency.
 We are all working together to achieve the most positive outcome we can.

 We think we have this figured out now, but isn’t as easy and nowhere near as fun as just handing somebody another stack of cards and talking together over a clutter of pens and a pizza slice.
-As for the face-to-face part, we are aiming to do a virtual party next month.
-Stay tuned!

 For those who have already attended our postcard parties, here’s what we need from you to get your kit: